alexfrom0815/Online-3D-BPP-PCT/README.md

 ```bash
 python main.py
 ```
 The training data is generated on the fly.
+The training logs (tensorboard) are saved in './logs/runs'.
+Related file backups are saved in './logs/experiment'.

 ## Usage